Privacy-Preserving Proof of Human Authorship via Zero-Knowledge Process Attestation: Background and Related Work

 A zero-knowledge proof system~\cite{Goldwasser1989} for a language $L$ allows a prover $P$ with witness $w$ to convince a verifier $V$ that $x \in L$ without revealing $w$.
 We require three properties: \emph{completeness} (honest provers convince honest verifiers), \emph{soundness} (no cheating prover can convince a verifier of a false statement), and \emph{zero-knowledge} (the verifier learns nothing beyond $x \in L$).

-\textbf{zk-SNARKs.} Succinct non-interactive arguments of knowledge~\cite{BenSasson2014} provide constant-size proofs with efficient verification.
-Groth16~\cite{Groth2016} achieves the smallest proof size (3 group elements, $\sim$192 bytes) and fastest verification (3 pairings), at the cost of a per-circuit trusted setup.
+\textbf{zk-SNARKs.} Building on foundational verifiable computation systems~\cite{ParnoHowellGentryRaykova2013}, succinct non-interactive arguments of knowledge~\cite{BenSasson2014} provide constant-size proofs with efficient verification.
+Groth16~\cite{Groth2016} achieves the smallest proof size (2 G$_1$ + 1 G$_2$ elements; 256 bytes on BN254) and fastest verification (3 pairings), at the cost of a per-circuit trusted setup.
 PLONK~\cite{GabizonWC2019} provides a universal trusted setup reusable across circuits.

 \textbf{Bulletproofs.} B\"{u}nz et al.~\cite{Bunz2018} introduced Bulletproofs for efficient range proofs without trusted setup, achieving logarithmic proof size.
 We use Bulletproofs for behavioral feature range proofs and Groth16 for the main attestation circuit.